 The Hubble Deep Field image was taken at optical wavelengths and there is now some evidence that a lot of early star formation was hidden by thick dust clouds.
 Dust clouds block the stars from view and convert their light into infrared radiation, making them invisible to the HST.
 But Herschel could peer into this previously hidden Universe at infrared wavelengths, revealing many more stars then ever seen before.

-Soon Gaia will launch, which will study one thousand million stars in our Milky Way.
-It will build on the legacy of the Hipparchus mission, which pinpointed the positions of more than one hundred thousand stars to high precision, and more than one million stars to lesser precision.
+Now, Gaia has launched and is studying one thousand million stars in our Milky Way.
+It builds on the legacy of the Hipparchus mission, which pinpointed the positions of more than one hundred thousand stars to high precision, and more than one million stars to lesser precision.

-Gaia will monitor each of its one billion target stars 70 times during a five-year period, precisely charting their positions, distances, movements, and changes in brightness.
+Gaia will monitor each of its one billion target stars 70 times during its mission, precisely charting their positions, distances, movements, and changes in brightness.
 Combined, these measurements will build an unprecedented picture of the structure and evolution of our Galaxy.

 Thanks to missions like these, we are one step closer to providing a more reliable estimate to that question asked so often: "How many stars are there in the Universe?"